-You have the right to request services from WelbeHealth that you believe are necessary.
+You have the right to request services from WelbeHealth, its employees, or contractors, that you believe are necessary.
 You have the right to a comprehensive and timely process for determining whether those services should be provided.

 You also have the right to appeal any denial of a service or treatment decision by the PACE program, staff, or contractors.